shinichiroando/sashimi-si/README.md

 ## References

-When you use the outcome of this package for your scientific output, please cite the following publication.
+When you use the outcome of this package for your scientific output, please cite the following publications.

 - S. Ando, S. Horigome, E. O. Nadler, D. Yang, and H.-B. Yu, [https://arxiv.org/abs/xxxx.xxxx]
+- D. Yang, E. O. Nadler, H.-B. Yu, and Y.-M. Zhong [https://arxiv.org/abs/2305.16176]

-Note this is one of the variants of SASHIMI, which is based on its CDM version [https://github.com/shinichiroando/sashimi-c]
+Note this is one of the variants of SASHIMI, which is based on its original version for CDM [https://github.com/shinichiroando/sashimi-c]

 ## Examples